 Therefore the government action failed to switch market sentiment.
 People kept selling pounds (investors like George Soros made billions.

 The UK was eventually forced out of the ERM, interest rates fell, the pound fell (and the economy recovered)

 Some in the UK government claimed that they just needed more help from other Central Banks in Europe.
 If other central banks had intervened and bought more pounds, the combined Central Bank intervention may have overcome market forces.

 However, I’m sceptical.
-Government foreign currency reserves are significant, but still only a minority share of total foreign currency traded.
+Government foreign currency reserves are significant but are still only a minority share of total foreign currency traded.
 It made no sense for the pound to be so high.
-The market sensed it and there selling power was much greater than the buying power of European Central Banks.
+The market sensed it and they’re selling power was much greater than the buying power of European Central Banks.

 When Governments Can Prevent Market Forces

 In the case of Switzerland, Central Bank intervention works because it makes economic sense to prevent an overvaluation in the Franc.
 The UK case of 1992 was different, economic fundamentals (UK in recession) suggested the Pound should devalue.
 The government were fighting a losing battle.

 Can Central Bank Intervention avoid debt default?